LordOfMice/Tools/README.md

 atsiv - and how to UNLOAD its driver after using

 burnmem - Win9x Memory Burn Driver.
-Limits memory for himem.sys (to limit it for Windows 9x).
-BIOS INT 15h interfaces for memory viewer as bonus.
+Limits memory for himem.sys (to limit it for Windows 9x) or any other software (like old DOS games).
+BIOS memory interfaces viewer as bonus.

 devsize - Windows NT Storage Devices Internal Interfaces (Descriptors) viewer.
 It's strange but i could not find such tool - so wrote my own.